Palveet/Palveet/README.md

  Hi there!
-I am Palveet👋 Undergraduate at SRM Institute of Science and Technology.
+I am Palveet👋 CS Grad at University of Illinois Urbana-Champaign.
 I am a web developer and a data science enthusiast.
 I have designed and developed few cool websites and still learning great stuff everyday :)

  ![](https://komarev.com/ghpvc/?username=Palveet&color=yellow)